euirim/goodwiki/README.md

-# GoodWiki Dataset
+# GoodWiki

+This repository contains the code used to produce the GoodWiki dataset.
+A subset of the code is published in the `goodwiki` Python package that converts Wikipedia pages into markdown.

-GoodWiki is a 179 million token dataset of English Wikipedia articles collected on **September 4, 2023**, that have been marked as [Good](https://en.wikipedia.org/wiki/Wikipedia:Good_articles) or [Featured](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) by Wikipedia editors.
+The GoodWiki dataset is a 179 million token corpus of English Wikipedia articles collected on **September 4, 2023**, that have been marked as [Good](https://en.wikipedia.org/wiki/Wikipedia:Good_articles) or [Featured](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) by Wikipedia editors.
 The dataset provides these articles in [GitHub-flavored Markdown](https://github.github.com/gfm/) format, preserving layout features like lists, code blocks, math, and block quotes, unlike many other public Wikipedia datasets.
 Articles are accompanied by a short description of the page as well as any associated categories.

 Thanks to a careful conversion process from wikicode, the markup language used by Wikipedia, articles in GoodWiki are generally faithful reproductions of the corresponding original Wikipedia pages, minus references, files, infoboxes, and tables.
 Curated template transclusion and HTML tag handling have minimized instances where entire words and phrases are missing mid-sentence like in other public Wikipedia datasets.